xorbitsai/inference/doc/source/user_guide/backends.rst

 Auto NGL
 -------------

+.. versionadded:: v1.6.1
+    Auto GPU layers estimation is enabled since v1.6.1 when ``n-gpu-layers`` is not specified (default is -1).

 This feature automatically detects the number of GPU layers (NGL) for the llama.cpp backend.
 Please be aware that this is not an accurate calculation.
 Therefore, the ``-ngl`` result might not be the most optimized, and there is still a chance of encountering an out-of-memory error.